mars-sim/mars-sim/.github/ISSUE_TEMPLATE/feature_request.md

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]

+**Describe the solution you desire to see**
+A clear and concise description of what you want to happen.

 **Describe the solution you'd like**
 A clear and concise description of what you want to happen.

 **Describe alternatives you've considered**
 A clear and concise description of any alternative solutions or features you've considered.

+**Screenshots**
+Provide pictures and screenshots.
+Use copy (Ctrl-C) and paste (Ctrl-V) to attach pictures here.
+Feel free to use screenshots from other games and applications to illustrate your points.
+Use markers to circle and highlight important portions in your pictures.

 **Specifications  (please complete the following information):**
  - OS version : [e.g. Windows 10, macOS 10.13, Ubuntu 14.04, etc.]